 The college friend, meanwhile, has joined top-secret military research programs, and has become convinced that not merely free will but all ‘folk psychology’ constructs (like personality, love, or values), have no intrinsic existence beyond mere neurological operations (see eliminative materialism), and thus, are completely manipulable through technological means (specifically, a souped-up transcranial magnetic stimulation).
 He himself has used the machine to achieve a kind of enlightenment or derealization where he ceases to have any sense of consciousness, identity, planning, or morality, but instead, has only burning desire to win the Argument by modifying victims the protagonist knew into horrifying deaths, such as inverting pleasure & pain so the victim orgasmically cuts herself to death or feels the constant presence of God & collapses under the stress.

-Abruptly, in a final twist, the friend is stabbed in the back and paralyzed: the other serial killer, it turns out, was in fact the friend’s creation, a billionaire he kidnapped and neurologically modified into a serial killer; as a billionaire, he would have the resources to remain at large indefinitely, distracting law enforcement from the friend’s own serial killing.
-Unfortunately for him, the billionaire has allied with the protagonist, and tracked him to the friend’s hideout, and has now struck.
-While the billionaire rapes the friend’s paralyzed body, as part of a strange sexual fetish about how he is not committing a sin by only raping ‘the meat’ and not ‘the soul’, the protagonist & ex-wife & children flee in terror while they still can.
-As they drive home, the daughter begins talking in a strange voice about how she loves them, “very very much, so much it hurts”—and the son begins awakening and preparing to scream forever.
-The end.
+Abruptly, in a final twist, the friend is stabbed in the back and paralyzed: the other serial killer, it turns out, was in fact the friend’s creation, a billionaire he kidnapped and neurologically modified; the modification seemed to merely be a mere agnosia, an extreme prosopagnosia that renders the billionaire unable to recognize other humans as human beings (think Cotard or Capgras delusion or the rubber-hand illusion), but in reality turns him into a serial killer.
+The friend reasons that as a billionaire, he would have the resources to remain at large indefinitely, usefully distracting law enforcement from the friend’s schemes.
+Unfortunately for him, his serial killer creation behaved unpredictably—the billionaire allied with the protagonist, and tracked him to the friend’s hideout, and has now struck, snapping the friend’s spinal cord.
+The billionaire begins raping the friend’s paralyzed body, as part of a strange sexual fetish about how he is not committing a sin by only raping ‘the meat’ and not ‘the soul’, revealing the extent to which his agnosia has led to a split between the real person, the ‘soul’ (against which he can commit sins), and the mere ‘meat’ (which is a victimless offense).

 Relevance

-He is baffled by this.
-How can they accept that their beliefs and values have, well, causes?
-And those causes are even material?
 And they in turn are baffled that he is baffled.
 Does he expect these things to just drop out of the sky, with no cause?
 (And even if they did, that would raise the question, why should you regard any uncaused decisions as ‘your’ decisions, or of any moral value, or as desirable in any way whatsoever?)
 Does he think there is in fact a view from nowhere, that his ‘true self’ is somewhere out there past the edge of the universe, in some atemporal eternal void, that some clever philosophical argument can establish at least exists, even if he can’t easily access it?
-Apparently so, as his 2011 essay “Outing the It that Thinks” helps illustrate.
-Apparently Bakker’s view is that there is some true R. Scott Bakker, out there somewhere, shackled under the hopelessly unreliable, tainted, mutable, causal flesh, and that he must escape past the fleeting illusions to find the eternal perfect uncaused ideal Bakker.
-And the realization he cannot shattered him as a teenager, and led to the Second Apocalypse.

 What is the Second Apocalypse, or the ending of Neuropath?
-The tragedy of almost reaching liberation—and then being trapped here in the flesh, forever, to suffer and be eaten by the Semantic Apocalypse.
+The tragedy of almost reaching liberation—and then being trapped here in the rotting meat-body, forever, to suffer and be eaten by the Semantic Apocalypse.
 (If you are frustrated, oppressed, confused, or surprised by the ending of either work: that was the point!
 To feel Bakker’s suffering as a teenager.
 That is why they end where and as they do.)

 -